rtmigo/prefnotifiers_flutter/README.md

 PrefItem serves as a **model** for an individual parameter stored in shared preferences.
 Although reading and writing shared preferences are slow asynchronous operations, the `PrefItem.value` is always available for synchronous calls.
 It provides *"the best value we have for the moment"*.

- The actual data is being read and written asynchronously in background.
+The actual async operations happen in background.

 `PrefItem` inherits from the `ValueNotifier` class.